How to catch carp can have many different answers depending on a few key factors.

 Don’t go big or go home!

-Tip #5: Search for Other Fish Activity
+Search For Other Fish Activity

 Tailing fish or other heavy signs of activity in the area can dramatically increase your chances of catching more carp.